 Contrarily, scenario-based planning as a foresight tool is intended to cast a wide net to the unknown future.
 It helps us break outside of our conventional thinking, pushing the boundaries of our thought to examine the possible, but not necessarily popular ways the future could unfold.
 By doing so we accept that the future is inherently uncertain and prepare accordingly.
 We are not trying to develop one particular future, but rather explore many possible futures so that we are prepared for, as opposed to predicting, what we will need to stay relevant in the years ahead.

 Are you looking to sharpen your foresight skills from home?
 LBL Strategies is offering a new program: Scenario-Based Planning Bootcamp.
 This hands-on workshop focuses on how to develop and run a scenario-based planning workshop for your organization.
-The first iteration will run in an online live format (via Zoom) April 5-9 & 12-16, 2021 (1 – 5pm EST).
-As a firsttime pilot, this program will be offered at a deeply discounted rate to a limited number of participants.
+The first iteration will run in an online live format (via Zoom) July 12-16 and July 19-23 (10 half-days) from 1-5 pm EST. As a first time pilot, this program will be offered at a deeply discounted rate to a limited number of participants.
 For more information and to reserve your spot in the discounted pilot program,

 visit https://www.lblstrategies.com/scenario-based-planning-bootcamp/ or contact Doug Maris at DMaris@lblstrategies.com.